Josuto/monguito/examples/nestjs-mongoose-book-manager/README.md

-This is an example of how to use `monguito` in a NestJS application that uses MongoDB.
-It is a dummy book manager that exposes three simple endpoints i.e., create, update, and delete a book, as well as list all books.
+This is an example of how to use `monguito` in a NestJS application that uses a MongoDB replica set instance with a single node.
+It is a dummy book manager that exposes an endpoint for each CRUD operation offered by `monguito`.
 A book may be of type `Book` or any of its subtypes i.e., `PaperBook` and `AudioBook`.

-> **Warning**
->
+> [!WARNING]
-> Some basic knowledge on [NestJS](https://docs.nestjs.com/) is assumed, as well as that you have read the main
-> documentation of [monguito](../../README.md).
-The goal of this documentation is not to provide a comprehensive
-> guide on `monguito` usage.
+> Some basic knowledge on [NestJS](https://docs.nestjs.com/) is assumed, as well as that you have read the main documentation of [monguito](../../README.md).
+The goal of this documentation is not to provide a comprehensive guide on `monguito` usage.
 Thus, you may want to check the [sample application code](./src) as you go reading.

 # Main Contents